clockworklabs/spacetime-docs/docs/unity/part-1.md

 ```bash
 spacetime start
 ```

+💡Below examples Rust language, [but you may also use C#](../modules/c-sharp/index.md) at the cost of 1/2 the speed.

 3. Run the following command to initialize the SpacetimeDB server project with Rust as the language: